rmuit/simpletest/README.txt

 DESCRIPTION
 -----------
-SimpleTest 6.x-2.x is a backport of Drupal 7 core SimpleTest.
+SimpleTest 6.x-2.x is a backport of Drupal 7 core SimpleTest and has the same requirements as Drupal 7 SimpleTest.

 STATUS
 ------